aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

     }
   ```

-Make sure that this works before moving on.
-You should be able to click the map and
+Test this before moving on.
+You should be able to click the map and make the
-the browser should redirect to a URL that looks something like:
+browser redirect to a URL that looks something like:

   */#/benches/new?lat=37.79153217974085&lng=-122.40194320678711*

-##### Pre-filling the form
+### Pre-filling the form

-  * Inside of the `BenchForm` component, pre-fill the value of the lat/lng
+Inside of the `BenchForm` component, pre-fill the value of the lat/lng input
-    input fields by accessing `this.props.location.query`
+fields by accessing `this.props.location.query`.
+Then make sure the lat/lng input
-  * Also make sure the lat/lng input fields are disabled so that users can't edit them
+fields are disabled so that users can't edit them.

 Awesome!
-Now users can easily create new benches to their hearts'
+Now users can easily create new benches.
-content.
-Hopefully that will keep the marketing team off our backs.

-## Phase 9: Front End User Authentication
+## Phase 9: Front-End User Authentication

 In this phase, we are going to implement front-end user sign-up and login.
-Goodbye Rails views; hello, single-page app!
-Read the instructions for this whole phase first, before building anything.
-This will give you context to understand each individual step.
+Goodbye Rails views; hello, single-page app! **Read through the instructions for
+the entire phase before building anything.** This will give you the context to
+understand each individual step.

+Our authentication pattern must:
+  * sign up new users,
+  * know who's logged in,
-At the end of the day, we want to have methods to create users, log users in, see who's logged in, log them out, and restrict access to certain `Route`s based on whether someone is logged in.
-Now read the rest of the phase before starting on this.
+  * log users in,
+  * log them out, and
+  * restrict access to certain `Routes` based on whether someone is logged in.

 ### 1. Build Your Backend.

+Create an api with the following endpoints:
+  * [POST] api/user: "users#create" (signup),
+  * [POST] api/session: "session#create" (login),
+  * [DELETE] api/session: "session#destroy" (logout),
+  * [GET] api/session: "session#show" (fetch current user)

 You should already know how to do this.
-Create a `User` model, `UsersController`, and `SessionsController`.
-The big difference is that now your controllers will be in the Api namespace (ie: `Api::SessionsController < ApplicationController`), and they will render json.jbuilder views instead of rendering html views or redirecting.

-[rails]: ../../../rails#readings-after-you-finish-all-videos
+Create a `User` model, `UsersController`,
+and `SessionsController`.
 Follow the pattern you used during the [Rails curriculum][rails], keeping in mind the following:
-  * Your controllers should live under an `Api` namespace now and return JSON formatted responses.
+  * Your controllers should live under an `Api` namespace and return JSON formatted responses.
-  * We only care about one user (the current user), so adjust your routes and controllers accordingly (i.e. you have a single user `resource`, not `resources`).
-  * `Sessions#show` should render the `current_user` if they exist.
+  * `Sessions#show` should render an object of the `current_user` if they exist.
-    * We'll use this to see who's logged in
+    * We'll use this to see who's logged in.
-    * Make an api/users/show.json.jbuilder
+  *  You'll probably want an **`api/users/show.json.jbuilder`**, which you can use for multiple controller actions.
   * If any auth errors arise (e.g. 'invalid credentials' or 'username already exists'), render those errors in your response with a corresponding error status.
-    * You can `render json: ["error 1", "error 2"]`
+    * ex `render json: ["error 1", "error 2"], status: 404`
-  * Protect your Rails actions the way we always have, especially any API routes that send down data.
+  * Protect any routes that get or post user-specific information with `before_action` filters:
-    * `before_action :do_some_stuff, only: [:this_action, :that_action]`
+    * `before_action :ensure_correct_user, only: [:this_action, :that_action]`

+Test your routes using `$.ajax` in the console before moving on.

 ### 2. Build Your Frontend

 Set up the following flux architecture components.

 ####SessionApiUtil

+Create a `SessionApiUtil` with the following methods:
-  * `#signup` a user
+  * `signup`
-    * Goes to `Api::UsersController#create`
+    * POST to 'api/users'
-    * Can use the same `render "api/users/show.json.jbuilder"` as the SessionsController!
-    * On success, call `SessionAction#receiveCurrentUser` so store also knows they're logged in.
+    * On success, call `SessionAction#receiveCurrentUser`.
+  * `login`
+    * POST to 'api/session'
+  * `logout`
-  * `#login` and `#logout` via AJAX!
+   and `#logout` via AJAX!
     * AJAX calls like any other.
 Remember you might need the credentials in the `Api::SessionController`, so have to send those.
   * `#fetchCurrentUser`
     * AJAX request to `Api::SessionsController#show`